ibm-cloud-docs/vmwaresolutions/shared/shared_planning.md

 * Maximum length is 128 characters.
 * Only alphanumeric, dash (-), and underscore (_) characters are allowed.
 * The name must be unique from active virtual data centers within your account.
-You may create a virtual data center that has the same name as a previously deleted virtual data center.
+You can create a virtual data center that has the same name as a previously deleted virtual data center.

 ## IBM Cloud data center availability
 {: #shared_planning-dc-availability}